student and faculty

 The initial appointment will be for a one-year period, renewable for a second year.
 Washington University in St. Louis is committed to the principles and practices of equal employment opportunity and especially encourages applications by those underrepresented in their academic fields.
 It is the University’s policy to recruit, hire, train, and promote persons in all job titles without regard to race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, protected veteran status, disability, or genetic information.

 Applications should include a curriculum vitae and a 2-page statement of interest or research proposal, and the names and contact information for three professional references.
 Applicants are responsible for contacting referees.
 Referees will need to have their letters uploaded to the link provided by the application site.
-Applications and letters are due January 17, 2023 and should be submitted (along with reference letters) through Interfolio https://apply.interfolio.com/117533.
-Questions related to the search or application process may be directed to Jan Foster at spacesciences@wustl.edu.
+Applications and letters will be accepted beginning in fall 2024.
+Questions related to the search or application process may be directed to spacesciences@wustl.edu.

 McDonnell Center Named Postdoctoral Fellowship